 What we can actually DO to influence the decision may be limited.
 But we can certainly make a noise and register our displeasure.

 Join the group and let’s at least give a show of strength.
-We might not be able to persuade both Tesco HQ and the landlord that the closure of Cleveleys Tesco isn’t a good idea after all, but at least we can try.
+We might not be able to persuade Tesco HQ and the landlord that closing Cleveleys Tesco isn’t a good idea.
+But at least we can try.

 This is a fight that people power really might be able to influence.
 There’s one thing for certain, if you do nothing, you’ll get nothing.